fangohr/finmag/README.md

 ## Installing / Using the tool via Docker

-We provide pre-built image at [DockerHub](https://hub.docker.com/) under [`finmag/finmag`](XXX) repository.
-More information about Docker as well as on how to install it on your system can be found [here](https://www.docker.com/).
+We provide a pre-built image at [DockerHub](https://hub.docker.com/) under the [`finmag/finmag`](XXX) repository.
+More information about Docker, as well as on how to install it on your system, can be found [here](https://www.docker.com/).

 ### Getting the image

-You can obtain the most recent image by pulling it from DockerHub [`finmag/finmag`](XXX) repository
+You can obtain the most recent image by pulling it from the DockerHub [`finmag/finmag`](XXX) repository

     docker pull finmag/finmag

 ### Running the container

-In order to check whether the tests pass inside the docker container, you should run
+In order to check whether the tests pass inside the Docker container, you should run

     docker run -ti -v $(pwd):/io finmag/finmag bash -c "py.test"

-To run your finmag code inside docker, please navigate to the directory where your `.py` file is (`cd path/to/your/file`) and run
+To run your Finmag code inside Docker, please navigate to the directory where your `.py` file is (`cd path/to/your/file`) and run

     docker run -ti -v $(pwd):/io finmag/finmag bash -c "python my-finmag-script.py"